sourcebox/cpmk/README.md

 ## Components Setup

-    COMPONENTS              List of components to build, default is empty for all components EXCLUDE_COMPONENTS      List of components to exclude
-    MAIN_COMPONENT_PATH     Path to main component, defaults to ./main COMPONENT_ROOT_PATHS    List of component search paths, defaults to ./components
+    COMPONENTS                  List of components to build, default is empty for all components EXCLUDE_COMPONENTS          List of components to exclude from build EXCLUDE_COMPONENTS_CLEAN    List of components to exclude from clean MAIN_COMPONENT_PATH         Path to main component, defaults to ./main COMPONENT_ROOT_PATHS        List of component search paths, defaults to ./components

 ## Paths and Symbols